 Thanks to movies, video games, novels, and Elon Musk, Nikola Tesla has, in the past few years, has become a prominent figure in American pop culture.
 At the same time, his rival Thomas Edison has come to be seen as a greedy villain.
 In this talk, we will explore both the myth and facts around the Tesla-Edison rivalry to understand how inventors develop distinct styles and how those different styles are critical to how societies create and manage disruptive innovation.

 Presenter: Dr. W. Bernard Carlson, University of Virginia and author of Tesla: Inventor of the Electrical Age

-This webinar showcased content developed by the Historian who led a colloquium at the Kennedy Space Center in January, 2018.
+This webinar showcased content developed by the Dr. Bernard Carlson of the University of Virginia, who led a colloquium on this topic for NCHE at the Kennedy Space Center. in January 2018.

 Massive Firepower Meets the Jungle: Fighting the Ground War in Vietnam